Extension of Killing vector fields beyond compact Cauchy horizons: Introduction

 \subsection{Main results}

 Let $M$ be a spacetime, i.e.\ a time-oriented connected Lorentzian manifold, of dimension $n+1 \geq 2$.
 Let $\S$ denote a closed acausal topological hypersurface in $M$.
 We assume that $\S$ has no boundary, but we do not assume $\S$ to be compact.
-It can then be shown that $D(\S) \subset M$ is an open globally hyperbolic submanifold and
+It can then be shown that $D(\S) \subset M$ is an open globally hyperbolic submanifold, with Cauchy hypersurface $\S$, and

 where $\H_- \cap \H_+ = \emptyset$ and $\H_\pm \subset I_\pm(\S)$, see \cite{O'Neill1983}*{Prop.
 14.53}. \begin{definition}[Cauchy horizon] We define $\H_+$ and $\H_-$ to be the future and past Cauchy horizon of $\S$, respectively. \end{definition}